bartonlp/site-class/README.md

 * Error and Exception classes
 * SiteClass.class.php : tools for making creating a site a little easier.
 The class provides methods to help with headers, banners, footers and more.

-## Install
+## Disclamer

 To start, this framework is meant for Linux not Windows.
-I don't use Windows, like it or have it so nothing has been tried on Windows.
+I don't use Windows, like it or have it, so nothing has been tried on Windows.

 I use Linux Mint which is an Ubuntu derivative which is a Debian derivative.
 I have not tried this package on any distributions that do not evolve from Debian.

+## Install

 There are several ways to install this project.